isikom/woocommerce-sample/readme.txt

 3. remember to enable WooCommerce Free Shipping to use it on WooCommerce Sample Plugins

 == Changelog ==

+= 0.7.12 - 12/06/2014 =
+* added button CSS filter to add custom style
+* fix button for products with a variation
+* added filter for Measurement Price Calculator plugin

 = 0.7.2 - 11/06/2014 =
 * added meta info to the sample item ordered